capactio/capact/README.md

 From User perspective, the flow is easy.

-1. User navigates to the Voltron App Catalog.
+1. User navigates to the Voltron Action Catalog.
 2. Once User clicks Install button for Jira in the App Catalog, PostgreSQL is configured according to Cluster Admin and User preferences:

    - Cluster Admin can configure Voltron to prefer cloud-based GCP solutions.
 In this case, if User Installs Jira on cluster, Voltron will provision GCP CloudSQL for PostgreSQL database and use it.